Compassionate care leave

 Termination of employment

-Employees can’t be terminated or laid off while on, or after having given notice of their intention to take, compassionate care leave unless:
+Employees can’t be terminated or laid off while on compassionate care leave unless:

 - the employer suspends or discontinues the business; in this case, the employer must reinstate the employee if the business starts up again within 52 weeks after their leave ends, or